Seoul: The Capital City of South Korea where History and Modernization Meet

 Related Site : https://www.warmemo.or.kr/LNG/main.do?lan=en

-The Dongdaemun Market, otherwise known as Tongdaemun or simply Dongdaemun, is an expansive commercial district in Seoul that consists of traditional markets and shopping centers.
-It has been designated as a Special Tourism Zone in 2002 because it is a famous shopping and sightseeing destination in Seoul.
+Dongdaemun Market is an expansive commercial district in Seoul that consists of traditional markets and shopping centers selling a wide range of different items.
+It has been designated as a Special Tourism Zone in 2002 for its status as a famous shopping and sightseeing destination in Seoul.
 The market sells various types of goods but notably fabric and silks, shoes, clothes, and leather goods, among others.
-There are also food areas which specialize in Korean cuisine.
-You could even try their Korean snacks such as Sundae and mandu.
+There are also food areas which specialize in Korean cuisine where you can try Korean snacks such as sundae and mandu.

 Address：Euljiro 6(yuk)-ga, Jung-gu, Seoul, South Korea